Your body burns fat because it needs energy.

 Now that you know your body will only burn fat when your blood glucose level is low, you can find ways to make this situation happen more often.

-One word of warning: Push your body too hard by starving yourself, completely cutting out carbs or excessive exercise or it will push back and do bad things like cause relentless cravings, burn off your muscles instead of your fat, or ruin your kidneys.
+One word of warning: Push your body too hard by starving yourself, completely cutting out carbs or exercising excessively and it will push back and do bad things like cause relentless cravings, burn off your muscles instead of your fat, or ruin your kidneys.

 1. A Daily Fast